coinmetrics/haskell-tools/README.md

   --output-postgres-file data.sql \
   --output-avro-file data.avro
 ```
-Fetching data with multiple threads (`--threads` parameter) allows to compensate for latency, especially if talking to blockchain daemon via network.
+Fetching data with multiple threads (`--threads` parameter) allows to compensate for latency, especially if talking to blockchain daemon over network.

-Continuously export blocks, starting from the beginning and never stopping (negative value for `--end-block` means sync continuously as new blocks arrive; the value means how much distance we want to keep from top block), and output straight into PostgreSQL database specified by connection string:
+* Continuously export blocks, starting from the beginning and never stopping (negative value for `--end-block` means sync continuously as new blocks arrive; the value means how much distance we want to keep from top block), and output straight into PostgreSQL database specified by connection string:

 ```bash
 coinmetrics-export export \
   --begin-block 0 --end-block -1000 \